OWASP/Top10/2024/Data/README.md

 2. Upload a CSV/Excel/JSON file to https://bit.ly/OWASPTop10Data

 ## Contribution Period
-We plan to accept contributions to the Top 10 2024 during Jan-June of 2024 for data dating from 2021 to current.
+We plan to accept contributions to the Top 10 2024 until Sept 30, 2024, for data dating from 2021 to current.

 ## Data Structure
 The following data elements are *required or optional: